+- Administration of the TOE locally and remotely;

 - All TOE administrative users;

 - All identification and authentication;

 - All audit functionality of the TOE;

 - All TOE cryptographic functionality;

 - The timestamps maintained by the TOE;

-- Update to the TOE; and
+- Update to the TOE and verification of the updates;

+- Configuration of IPsec functionality;

 - TOE configuration file storage and retrieval.

 The TOE supports two separate administrator roles: non-privileged administrator and privileged administrator.
 Only the privileged administrator can perform the above security relevant management functions.
+Management of the TSF data is restricted to Security Administrators.
+The ability to enable, disable, determine and modify the behavior of all of the security functions of the TOE is restricted to authenticated administrators.